· 15 min read

 Stock photos are typically overused and notorious for their fakeness.
 Try using actual pictures of your customers or your team members instead.
 If you’re using stock photos, make sure they aren’t overused.
 Do a reverse image search on the web to find out.

-20. Have a Mobile-Optimized FAQ Section
+20. Answer Questions Upfront with a Mobile FAQ Section

 There’s no doubt that many of your potential customers will have doubts and questions before they make the final buying decision.
 Instead of throwing all customer queries in your support team’s way, create an FAQ section using the questions your team gets over and over again.